What is Behavioral Product Management (BPM)?

 Do you ever wonder why certain items are priced the way they are?
 It’s because psychological pricing influences what consumers are willing to pay.
 It involves using prices that end in particular digits (like $9.99 or $19.95) to make products appear more affordable.

-Studies have shown that this can be an effective way to increase sales, as consumers tend to focus on the left-most digits when making decisions about price.
+Studies have indicated that this can be an effective way to increase sales, as consumers tend to focus on the left-most digits when making decisions about price.
 So next time you’re scanning the pricing page of your favorite tool, take a moment to see if you can spot any examples of psychological pricing in play.

 People don’t like repetitive activities that tend to be boring.
 Product managers use this fact to make their software more appealing to customers.
 For example, some apps have the option to “keep logged in.”
 This means that the software removes the stress of having to log in each time and allows the user to get started immediately.